Projects

 University-Enterprise Cooperation Project | 2021.05 – 2021.09

-Abstract: This project involves the construction of China's first hydraulic wind power demonstration prototype.
+Abstract: This project involves the construction of China's first hydraulic wind turbine generator demonstration prototype.
 Centered on grid-connected speed control and power regulation, the project encompasses control theory research, algorithm development, and system integration and commissioning, breaking through the key technology of stable grid connection for hydraulic transmission wind turbine generator systems and achieving stable grid-connected power generation operation.

 Responsibilities: Participated in the on-site electrical system setup and wiring inspection of the 30 kW hydraulic wind turbine generator unit; designed and implemented grid-connected speed regulation and active power control based on MATLAB and dSPACE ControlDesk, supporting stable power generation of the unit, and participated in system testing and performance verification.